Open Journal Systems

 Can I use Open Journal Systems for free?

-It is also open source and its code can be found on GitHub.
+It is also an open-source solution and its code can be found on GitHub.

 Which country uses Open Journal Systems the most?